Peripheral Component Interconnect: Target burst termination

 If the initiator has already asserted IRDY# (without deasserting FRAME#) by the time it observes the target's STOP#, it is committed to an additional data phase.
 The target must wait through an additional data phase without data, holding STOP# asserted without TRDY#, before the transaction can end.

 If the initiator ends the burst at the same time as the target requests disconnection, there is no additional bus cycle.

 Burst addressing

 For memory space accesses, the words in a burst may be accessed in several orders.
 The unnecessary low-order address bits AD[1:0] are used to convey the initiator's requested order.
-A target which does not support a particular order must terminate the burst after the first word.
+A target that does not support a particular order must terminate the burst after the first word.
 Some of these orders depend on the cache line size, which is configurable on all PCI devices.